 We have Kodak and Leitz (maker of the Leica) partially to thank for the shrinking of 35mm SLR (single lens reflex) cameras in the 1970s.
 If it weren't for the obstinacy of the former and the inspiration of the seminal IIIf & M3 models produced by the latter, we may never have seen one of the most influential SLRs in history, whose consequence is still affecting the camera industry.
 Let's take a trip back to the late 1960s and the birth of the Revolution...you know it's gonna be...all right...all right...all right...

-Maitani and Olympus furthered their dominance of the half-frame market in 1963 with the launch of the Pen F, a half-frame SLR with interchangeable lenses and a sophisticated titanium rotary focal-plane shutter.
-Olympus now wanted to broaden the market for it's half-frame cameras to other markets outside of Japan and, of course, the biggest market was the United States.
+Maitani and Olympus furthered their dominance of the half-frame market in 1963 with the launch of the Pen F, a half-frame SLR with interchangeable lenses and a sophisticated rotary focal-plane shutter made from titanium.
+Olympus now wanted to broaden the market for its half-frame cameras to other markets outside of Japan and, of course, the biggest market was the United States.
 Here is where Kodak enters the picture and sets off the chain of events that would lead Olympus into 35mm.

 The film manufacturers wielded enormous power over the photographic industry as a whole until the advent of digital.
 The camera producers could design a camera for any film format, but if the film companies decided against a particular format, they could kill it by refusing to support processing for it.
 Kodak, as the largest film manufacturer of the 20th century, epitomized this stance.
 If they felt that one of their markets or products was threatened, particularly in the USA, their reaction would be swift and decisive.
 For instance, right after WWII, when certain Japanese camera makers wanted to adopt a 32x24mm format, Kodak simply said no. As the Japanese camera industry's re-birth was completely reliant on exports, they had to supply cameras that were compatible with the film formats used in the US.
 That meant the 135 Kodak format (commonly known as 35mm) was what they had to design for.
 This would be a pattern of things to come.